-If you have been impacted by the Kincade Fire in Sonoma, Santa Rosa, and the surrounding area, call us now to find out how to preserve your legal right to seek financial recovery in the days to come.
+If you have been impacted by the Kincade Fire in Geyserville, Healdsburg, Windsor, Mark West Springs, and the surrounding area in Sonoma County, call us now to find out how to preserve your legal right to seek financial recovery in the days to come.

-In one of the largest evacuation orders the Sonoma Sheriff’s Department has issued, approximately 180,000 people are currently under evacuation from the same Northern California region that was ravaged only two years ago in the 2017 North Bay Fires.
-In just five days, the Kincade Fire has destroyed 66,231 acres and 96 total structures, which includes 40 homes.
-The Kincade Fire has also destroyed the historic Soda Rock Winery as it tore through the Alexander Valley wine growing region, damaging other wineries and an additional 17 structures.
-The fire is currently only 5% contained.
-Governor Newsome has declared a State of Emergency.
+In one of the largest evacuation orders the Sonoma Sheriff’s Department has issued, approximately 180,000 people were evacuated from the same Northern California region that was ravaged only two years ago in the 2017 North Bay Fires.
+In just five days, the Kincade Fire destroyed 77,758 acres and 374 buildings—including 174 homes and 11 commercial properties.
+The Kincade Fire has also destroyed the historic Soda Rock Winery as it tore through the Alexander Valley wine growing region.

 Most of us here in Northern California are still reeling from the damages of other recent wildfires.
 Some have just begun to rebuild their homes that were destroyed in the Tubbs Fire; others are still trying to find a home after losing everything to the Camp Fire.
 It’s difficult to fathom yet another disaster threatening the security of those who have only just begun to heal from the tragedies they’ve endured.
 It’s maddening to consider that every year we must pay so dearly for what the Governor has called “corporate greed” and “decades of mismanagement” by PG&E.